 The analysis pipeline of Sophia Semantic Search is demonstrated in five steps as it allows the system to recognise the meaning of a text (as a sequence of characters) and identify semantic elements such as Concepts, Entities and Relations:

 - Grammatical Analysis (recognition, normalization, and morphological analysis of single words)

 - Logic Analysis (making lexical categories unambiguous, identifying syntagmas and what they rely on, Subject-Verb-Object relationship)

 - Deep semantic analysis (identification of period analysis and dependency on preposition)

 - Ontological Analysis (Entities recognition and their relations, in order to allow Entity linking and reasoning which leads to concepts, word entity and standard resources)

-In conjunction with this organisation of the pipeline analysis (which works on independent documents), Sophia Semantic Search is able to fulfil a deep text analysis on the entire work:
+In conjunction with this organisation of the pipeline analysis (which works on independent documents), Sophia Search is able to fulfil a deep text analysis on the entire work:

 - Statistical distribution of the terms in the documents, and the type of POS present (nouns, adjectives, verbs, etc.)

 - Keyword extraction (significant terms with respect to the dataset in analysis)